TV4 AB: Businesses

-In early 2008 changed its trading name to TV4-gruppen (literally TV4 Group)

 Availability of channels

 Laws in Sweden state that all television operators must carry the analogue version of TV4 (until 31 January 2008).
 As of 2005, TV4 is transmitted free-to-air on the digital terrestrial network while TV4 Plus, TV4 Film, TV400 and TV4 Fakta require subscription from Boxer, Canal Digital or Viasat via satellite, or cable TV from several cable networks, including Tele2Vision, Com Hem and Canal Digital.
 TV4 Plus is available in analogue form via most cable TV networks, while the others are mostly digital-only.